 I’m going to make a few statements.
 Decide whether they sound like facts to you or not.

 Astonishingly so, these are all facts.
-Facts that might be disturbing to some as we all know that no company that pumps pollutants into the air and remains a catalyst to global warming should be perceived as a ‘green brand’.
+Facts that might be disturbing to some as we all know that no company thats main principle and functioning is to pump pollutants into the air and remain a catalyst to global warming is a ‘green brand’.

 However, there are many valuable lessons we can learn from this.
 Lead agencies Landlor and Ogilvy explored valuable ways to ensure consumers could regain trust in their brand and see their long-term vision rather than their ‘short-term’ mishap.
 Though many media sources claimed that BP is ‘greenwashing’ and lying to consumers to regain their image, Landlord conducted research to elucidate on the success of their brand redevelopment and its impact.

 We as consumers build confidence in brands by the way they act on their ethos.
 If BP had one focal point or purpose, then it would not need to ‘pretend’ like they care later on.
-That can allow room for scepticism by their consumers such as ‘why are you only looking into renewable energy after you spilt crude oil into the ocean?’
+That can allow room for skepticism by their consumers such as ‘why are you only looking into renewable energy after you spilled crude oil into the ocean?’

 Many companies can find themselves zigging while everyone else zags.
 What I mean by that, is to really structure your brand equity so strong and adaptable, that it will relate to all your next business moves.

 Be the company that knows the art to branding.
-But knows how to remain ethical by verifying their consumer confidence through quality campaigns and service.
+But knows how to remain ethical by verifying their consumer confidence by quality campaigns and service.